tensorflow/community/rfcs/20190802-model-garden-redesign.md

     *   Model category related common library, e.g. primitives as basic building block for NLP models, or common networks like resnet, mobilenet.
 We will follow the fundamental design of Keras layer/network/model to define and utilize model building blocks.

-        **NOTE:** we are still figuring out what level of building block extraction would be the most useful and sharable refactoring.
+        **NOTE:** we are still figuring out what level of building block extraction would be the most useful and sharable during refactoring.
 Once we confirm the implementation is really useful, we will move it tensorflow/addons.
 *   popular state-of-the-art (SOTA) models for end users as a product.
 *   reference models for performance benchmark testing.
     *   For models provided as SOTA models, we will share the network and